Symptoms of victimization: Behavioral

 Individuals who have been victimized may also exhibit behavioral symptoms after the experience.
 Some individuals who have been victimized show externalizing (outwardly directed) behaviors.
 For example, an individual who has not previously acted aggressively toward others may begin to do so as after being victimized, such as when a child who has been bullied begins to bully others.
 Aggressive behaviors may be associated with PTSD (described above).
 Externalizing behaviors associated with victimization include hyperactivity, hypervigilance, and attention problems that may resemble ADHD.
 Others may exhibit internalizing (inwardly directed) behavioral symptoms.
 Many internalizing symptoms tend to be more psychological in nature (depression and anxiety are sometimes referred to as internalization), but particular behaviors are indicative of internalization as well.
 Internalizing behaviors that have been documented in victimized individuals include withdrawing from social contact and avoidance of people or situations.

 Substance use

 Drug and alcohol use associated with victimization is sometimes explained as a form of self-medication, or an attempt to alleviate other symptoms resulting from victimization through substance use.
-Supporting this, alcohol use has been empirically connected to particular symptoms of posttraumatic stress disorder.
+Supporting this, alcohol use has been empirically connected to particular symptoms of post-traumatic stress disorder.
 Sexual abuse in particular has been identified as one significant precursor to serious alcohol use among women, although it is not as well-established as a causal link and may be mediated by PTSD or other psychological symptoms.
 Connections have been established between victimization and the use of other drugs as well.
 Drug use in adolescence and peer victimization based on sexual orientation are correlated.
 Research has drawn connections between substance use and childhood physical abuse in the general population.
 Drug use has also been connected to both physical and sexual victimization among high risk, incarcerated youth.